 It’s been an interesting couple of weeks.
 Work has been exceptionally busy – everyone seems to have gone on holiday just as I returned, so there’s been a lot of filling in the gaps.
-Actually, last Monday was a bank holiday in both the US and the UK, and that fact, coupled with two holidays and one instance of sick leave, meant the colleague (and friend) I sit next to and I were running the show on behalf of our whole, large-ish, international team for the day.
+Actually, last Monday was a bank holiday in both the US and the UK, and that fact, coupled with two vacations and one instance of sick leave, meant the colleague (and friend) I sit next to and I were running the show on behalf of our whole, large-ish, international team for the day.
 Nothing spontaneously combusted, exploded, or otherwise ceased to function.
 I call that a success.

-Apart from work, though (which I highly doubt is what you open my blog posts to read about), I’ve had several other interesting (in my opinion) ‘projects’ going on.
+Apart from work (which I highly doubt is what you open my blog posts to read about), I’ve had several other interesting (in my opinion) ‘projects’ going on.
 I won’t start going on about my busking and auditions again – although an incurable rambler, I do try to avoid repeating myself where possible.
-But one of those ‘projects’ is worth a mention: Last weekend, I threw a “grown-ups’ tea party” – the first proper party, I realised somewhere in the midst of my frantic preparations, I had ever hosted.*
+But one of those ‘projects’ is worth a mention: last weekend, I threw a “grown-ups’ tea party” – the first proper party, I realised somewhere in the midst of my frantic preparations, I had ever hosted.*

-The concept arose, more or less, from wanting to introduce my (non-British) friends to the joys of Pimms… and it developed from there.
-Along with the Pimms, I served G&Ts, a gin-based cocktail (featuring apple juice, mint and elderflower liquer), and a pitcher of iced tea for my tee-total friends (nobody’s perfect).
+The concept arose, more or less, from wanting to introduce my (non-British) friends to the joys of Pimms… and it developed (significantly)!from there.
+Along with the Pimms, I served G&Ts, a gin-based cocktail (featuring apple juice, mint and elderflower liquer), and a pitcher of iced tea for my tee-total guests (nobody’s perfect).
 Obviously, I needed to provide something to soak up all that alcohol too, so there was also a wide selection of British ‘party food’.
 (Far too much, in fact.
 I’m literally still eating the leftovers).

-I’m a touch obsessed with Alice in Wonderland, so that snuck its way into the theme (too good an opportunity to miss), in the form of ‘Eat Me’/’Drink Me’ style labels, teapots and cups/mugs employed as serving dishes, and my pièce de résistance: a beautiful, three-tiered cake stand from the Victoria & Albert Museum Alice in Wonderland collection.
-It’s a gorgeous piece, in my utterly biased opinion – adorned with John Tenniel’s original drawings, and finished off with a cup and saucer by way of the top tier.
+I’m a touch obsessed with Alice in Wonderland, so that snuck its way into the theme (too good an opportunity to miss), in the form of ‘Eat Me’/’Drink Me’ style labels, teapots and cups/mugs employed as serving dishes, as well as my pièce de résistance: a beautiful, three-tiered cake stand from the Victoria & Albert Museum Alice in Wonderland collection.
+It’s a gorgeous piece, in my hopelessly biased opinion – adorned with John Tenniel’s original drawings, and finished off with a cup and saucer by way of the top tier.
 I am SO in love with the thing.
 Honestly, if I hadn’t planned the party before I bought it, I would definitely have planned one afterwards, just to get the chance to use/display/fawn over the thing.

 I’m fairly confident in saying the party was a resounding success overall – my guests all seemed to have a great time, and I had an excellent excuse to indulge in some of the British treats I’d been missing.